 MUSIC – walk around and pop into almost any bar and find amazing live talent - pick your flavour.
 Too many amazing musicians & bars to mention just a few.

-The Spirit of Newfoundland Productions – take in a dinner theatre at the historic Masonic Hall.
+The Spirit of Newfoundland Productions – take in a dinner theatre at the historic Gower Street Church.
 You will get a real feel for the Newfoundland way and have a good belly laugh.
 Big talent there.
-Visit their Screech Room too – so cool.

 ART GALLERIES – we have lots of talented artists here and if you want to take home a piece of Newfoundland, art is the way to go.
 Shameless marketing in 3,2,1 – you can also order a piece of Newfoundland via my website and have a piece shipped right to your home so you don’t have to carry it back :)